kalyansikdar/fraction-demo/README.md

 1. Add JUnit 4 Library to the build path
 2. Add Junit Params jar to your build path
 3. Fraction class has all the functionalities requested
-4. Main method in Driver class has a method called as an example
+4. Main method in Driver class has a fraction class method called as an example

 ### Running the tests